 It can happen in just seconds.
 Your happy, sunny toddler seems to hit a wall and suddenly melts down; crying, screaming, kicking, hitting and perhaps holding his breath.
 What happened and why?
 How do you help your child regain control?
 How can you prevent future temper tantrums?

-We here at Alzein Pediatrics have seen hundreds of tantrums – in our own children and in our patients!
+We here at Alzein Pediatrics in Evergreen have seen hundreds of tantrums – in our own children and in our patients!
 Take a big breath yourself, relax and read here for help in handling, soothing and preventing temper tantrums.

 Temper tantrums are a normal part of development (yes, really).

 Both boys and girls, usually between the ages of 1 and 3 years, get tantrums.
 Tantrums are a typical way of dealing with frustration before your child has more mature skills to work through that feeling.

 When you pay attention to the “before” of your child’s tantrum, you’ll see that they mostly occur when your toddler is tired, uncomfortable or hungry.
 A tantrum can also happen because your child wants to assert their independence or have control.
 Because toddlers lack clear communication skills, they are often unable to convey what they want or need – and they get very frustrated about it, resulting in the whining, “falling out”, screaming and other upsetting behaviors.

 How can a tantrum be stopped or shortened?

 First, stay calm yourself and remind yourself that your behavior is the most important model for your child.
 Take a big deep breath and analyze why the tantrum is happening.
 Is your child hungry?
 Give him a healthy snack.
 Is it past nap time?
 Stop what you’re doing and focus on getting your child to sleep.
 Is there just too much stimulation in the present environment?
 Remove your child from the store, play group or activity to give her time to reset.
 If you’re at home, take your child outside for a moment.